Plant-based Meat: The Trends, Players and Consumers in China’s Huge Meat Market

 China is one place where the surge in demand for plant-based protein is growing faster than anywhere else.
 A study by DuPont Nutrition & Biosciences indicates that demand there is set to double in the next five years.
 American-based agribusiness company ADM, one of the big four agricultural companies, has extensive operations in China and forecasts that its plant-based protein market will grow to US$14.5 billion by 2025.

-In China, B2B partnerships are the main way that foreign alternative protein manufacturers are entering the market with big cafe and restaurant chains engaging with different producers and suppliers.
-Starbucks has partnered with Beyond Meat, Hong Kong based Omnipork and Oatly to offer a plant-based menu in China.
+In China, B2B partnerships are the main way that foreign alternative protein manufacturers are entering the market with big café and restaurant chains engaging with different producers and suppliers.
+Starbucks has partnered with Beyond Meat, Hong Kong-based company Omnipork and Swedish company Oatly to offer a plant-based menu in China.
 Dutch brand, The Vegetarian Butcher, founded in 2007 and acquired in 2018 by British multinational Unilever, is working with Burger King in China to supply its meatless burgers.
 KFC has partnered with Cargill for its plant-based fried chicken.

 The advantage that China’s established and startup brands have is that they know the domestic market and the flavours that are preferred around the country.
 They are also more experienced with the types of foods Chinese people are looking for, like meatballs for hot pot meals, dumplings and mooncakes.